Rotations in 4-dimensional Euclidean space

 In mathematics, the group of rotations about a fixed point in four-dimensional Euclidean space is denoted SO(4).
-The name comes from the fact that it is the special orthogonal group of order 4.
+The name comes from the fact that it is the special orthogonal group of 4 by 4 real matrices.

 In this article rotation means rotational displacement.
 For the sake of uniqueness, rotation angles are assumed to be in the segment except where mentioned or clearly implied by the context otherwise.

 A "fixed plane" is a plane for which every vector in the plane is unchanged after the rotation.
 An "invariant plane" is a plane for which every vector in the plane, although it may be affected by the rotation, remains in the plane after the rotation.

 Geometry of 4D rotations

 Four-dimensional rotations are of two types: simple rotations and double rotations.

 Simple rotations

 A simple rotation R about a rotation centre O leaves an entire plane A through O (axis-plane) fixed.
 Every plane B that is completely orthogonal to A intersects A in a certain point P. For each such point P is the centre of the 2D rotation induced by R in B. All these 2D rotations have the same rotation angle α.

 Half-lines from O in the axis-plane A are not displaced; half-lines from O orthogonal to A are displaced through α; all other half-lines are displaced through an angle less than α.